shoui520/shoui520.github.io/docs/yomichan.md

 **Dictionary of Japanese Grammar**, or 日本語文法辞典(全集), is a dictionary that helps you look up grammar (duh!).

+**アクセント辞典v2** lets you see pitch accent information of words.

 ## Recommended frequency dictionaries

-Yomichan supports the use of frequency dictionaries that tell you how common a word is.
+Yomitan supports the use of frequency dictionaries that tell you how common a word is.

 **JPDB** - A frequency list made from jpdb.io, which is a site that has analyzed many light novels, visual novels, anime and j-drama.
 In turn, this is a frequency list from Japanese fictional media.